 Car Rental

 Renting a car is one of the best ways to get around Muscat.
 The roads are in great condition, signage is clear, and having your own set of wheels gives you the freedom to explore the city and the surrounding areas at your own pace.
 Plus, parking is usually pretty easy to find.
-If you’re interested in renting a car, I recommend using Discover Cars to find the best prices.
+If you’re interested in renting a car, I always recommend using Discover Cars to find the best prices.

 Taxi